Effects of Collaboration for Government Efficiency (Work Package 9 – WP9)

 - Identifying measures of efficiency to feed into the Collaboration Monitor, so that collaborations can compare the efficiency of their activities with others.

 The WP9 team initiated their work with a review of the existing literature on efficiency and red tape in collaborations.
-The team has also analysed data from existing surveys and measures of red tape in Denmark, Hungary, Spain, and the UK.
+The team also analysed data from existing surveys and measures of red tape in Denmark, Hungary, Spain, and the UK.
+The researchers complemented the literature review by conducting interviews in ‘best practice’ collaborations in Belgium, Denmark, Estonia, France, Germany, Hungary, and Norway.
+See D9.1 Research report - A Review of Efficiency and Red Tape in Public Sector Collaborations.

-An assessment of the impact of collaboration and ICT on efficiency and red tape will be conducted using a qualitative approach in the countries covered by the TROPICO research.
+An assessment of the impact of collaboration and ICT on efficiency and red tape was conducted using a qualitative approach in the countries covered by the TROPICO research.

 Results and findings